GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 - `APPLICATION_UID`: The uuid of the created `Application` object.
 - `ISTIO_ENABLED`: Indicates whether Istio is enabled for the deployment.
 - `INGRESS_AVAILABLE`: Indicates whether the cluster is detected to have Ingress support.
-- `CERTIFICATE`: To be used to support a custom certificate or generate a self-signed certificate.
+- `TLS_CERTIFICATE`: To be used to support a custom certificate or generate a self-signed certificate.

 ---